The Importance of Meeting Minutes in Project Management

 At our office, meetings take place every day.
 According to (Atlassian, 2019) the average employee spends up to 31 hours a month in meetings so you can imagine the collective time spent attending meetings.
-Decisions made in these meetings may involve a lot of time, money and can even change the future of our clients.
+Decisions made in these meetings may involve a lot of time, and money and can even change the future of our clients.
 Often underestimated task – taking meeting minutes – falls on the junior or assistant staff of the organization, or even worse, gets overlooked even though it is an important and vital task.
-In its essence, it is note-taking during the meeting but in a structural approach.
+In its essence, it is note-taking during the meeting but with a structural approach.
 The aim is to satisfy the following goals:

 - Have a written follow-up with details such as project name, meeting topic, date, time, location, the person who wrote the minutes, attendees, and who was it sent to;

 - To know which agreed actions have to be taken by whom and by when;

 - To know what were the key conclusions;

 - To have essay-type follow-up notes of the meeting conversation;

 - To note any attachments presented at the meeting.

 Besides these goals, they are also useful for those absent to know what was discussed and what decisions have been taken.
 Not to mention how vital they are in case of conflicts, to know what agreements were made.
 In addition, they offer legal protection as they are considered legal documents by auditors and the courts.
 Legal experts will maintain that if an action is not in the minutes, it did not happen.